brogment/pc-store/README.md

 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.

+AddOutsourcedPartController.java - lines 46-55 display error message if inventory becomes less than min or greater than max num when adding or updating parts
+AddInhousePartController.java - lines 46-55 display error message if inventory becomes less than min or greater than max when adding or updating parts
+EnufPartsValidator.java - lines 39-54 display error message if adding products would lower the inventory of an associated part below its minimum

 **I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.**